FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 - **app**: Contains the Kubernetes resources for the application, such as deployment, service, ingress, and HPA.
 - **config**: Contains the Kubernetes resources for the configuration, such as ConfigMap and Secret.
+- **mockserver**: Contains the Kubernetes resources for the Mock Server, such as deployment, service, and HPA.
 - **postgres**: Contains the Kubernetes resources for the PostgreSQL database, such as StatefulSet and Service.

 ```sh